Rokoko/rokoko-studio-live-unreal-engine/README.md

 Having the Live Link plugin enabled we can now use a prop to control Unreal's virtual camera by setting the Live Link Target to the subject name of interest and Input Source to "Live Link"

+For more information of how to setup Virtual Camera refer to Unreal's guide: https://docs.unrealengine.com/en-us/Engine/Plugins/VirtualCameraPlugin

 ### Blueprints

 #### Character animation blueprint example